 Cable TV or satellite No Broadband No b.
 Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If have answered yes, details maintenance contract: s of the company with which you have a 11.
-Responsibilities for shared of or common areas а. onsibility to contribute to the cost of anything pair of a shared drive, private road, No If you have answered yes, please give details: b.
+If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a mainten nance contract for your septic tank?
+If have answered yes, deta maintenance contract: ails of the company with which you have a 11.
+Responsibilities for share d or common areas a. sponsibility to contribute to the cost of anything repair of a shared drive, private road, a?
+No If you have answered yes s, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d. alk over any of your neighbours'property - r rubbish bin or to maintain your Yes If you have answered yes, olease give details: Common access pathway at re ear. e. any of your neighbours have the right to example to put out their rubbish bin or to Yes If you have answered yes, olease give details: Common access pathway at rear. f. your property? (public righ there a public right of way across any part of it of way is a way over which the public has a cot the land is privately-owned.)
-Yes • • . ,
+If you have answered yes s, please give details: C. Has there been any major during the time you have repair or replacement of any part of the roof owned the property?
+No d. walk over any of your neighbours'property - our rubbish bin or to maintain your No If you have answered yes s, please give details: e. do any of your neighbours have the right to for example to put out their rubbish bin or to s?
+No If you have answered yes s, please give details: f. your property? (public ri is there a public right of way across any part of ght of way is a way over which the public has a not the land is privately-owned.)
+No 1